Innovating Education and Research

 Master of Science in Cybersecurity

-This master’s degree aligns the three master’s degree programs in the School of Cybersecurity and Privacy, School of Electrical and Computer Engineering, and the School of Public Policy to create an interdisciplinary degree capable of tackling the evolving threats to cybersecurity and privacy.
+This master’s degree aligns three Georgia Tech graduate programs from the School of Cybersecurity and Privacy, School of Electrical and Computer Engineering, and the School of Public Policy to create one interdisciplinary degree.
+Our students graduate with the capability of tackling the evolving threats to cybersecurity and privacy.
 Students can choose to specialize in Cyber Physical Systems, Information Security, or Policy.

 Take Your First Steps: